microsoft/vscode/CONTRIBUTING.md

 - **Windows:** If you have installed Visual Studio 2017 as your build tool, you need to open **x64 Native Tools Command Prompt for VS 2017**.
 Do not confuse it with *VS2015 x64 Native Tools Command Prompt*, if installed.
 - **Linux:** You may hit a ENOSPC error when running the build.
 To get around this follow instructions in the [Common Questions](https://code.visualstudio.com/docs/setup/linux#_common-questions).

-If the build step fails, or if the built version fails to run (see next section), run `git clean -xfd` in your `vscode` folder, then re-run `yarn`.
+If the build step fails, or if the built version fails to run (see next section), run `git clean -xfd` in your `pearai-app` folder, then re-run `yarn`.

 #### Errors and Warnings

-Errors and warnings will show in the console while developing VS Code.
-If you use VS Code to develop VS Code, errors and warnings are shown in the status bar at the bottom left of the editor.
+Errors and warnings will show in the console while developing the PearAI App.
+If you use VS Code to develop the PearAI App, errors and warnings are shown in the status bar at the bottom left of the editor.
 You can view the error list using `View | Errors and Warnings` or pressing <kbd>Ctrl</kbd>+<kbd>P</kbd> and then <kbd>!</kbd> (<kbd>CMD</kbd>+<kbd>P</kbd> and <kbd>!</kbd> on macOS).

-👉 **Tip!** You don't need to stop and restart the development version of VS Code after each change.
+👉 **Tip!** You don't need to stop and restart the development version of the PearAI App after each change.
 You can just execute `Reload Window` from the command palette.
 We like to assign the keyboard shortcut <kbd>Ctrl</kbd>+<kbd>R</kbd> (<kbd>CMD</kbd>+<kbd>R</kbd> on macOS) to this command.

 ### Run

-To test the changes, you launch a development version of VS Code on the workspace `vscode`, which you are currently editing.
+To test the changes, you launch a development version of the PearAI App on the workspace `pearai-app`, which you are currently editing.

 To test changes with a remote, use the "TestResolver" in your Code - OSS window which creates a fake remote window.
 Search Command Palette for `TestResolver`.
-More information is at https://github.com/microsoft/vscode/issues/162874#issuecomment-1271774905.
+More information is at <https://github.com/microsoft/vscode/issues/162874#issuecomment-1271774905>.

 #### Desktop